Quickly exit this site by pressing the Escape key Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-We are pleased to announce that the UK Police Memorial Trust has been chosen as the Chief’s Charity for this financial year.
+We are pleased to announce that the Lucy Rayner Foundation has been chosen as the Chief’s Charity for 2025.

 Surrey Police began piloting the National Volunteer Police Cadet (VPC) scheme in Autumn 2016.
 Now we have six across the county located in the boroughs of Elmbridge, Epsom & Ewell, Guildford, Reigate & Banstead, Runnymede and Woking and are hopeful of expanding further still in the future.